Loujibo/xxxFinancedoc/guides/adding-ftm-chain-to-your-metamask-wallet.md

 **Step 1.** Metamask setup&#x20;

-* Before being able to buy $PINK, we first need to setup our Fantom network on Metamask.
+* Before being able to buy $LABIA, we first need to setup our Fantom network on Metamask.
 * In order to do so, please open your Metamask wallet and select network; Custom RPC.
 (See attached image below).

 ![](../.gitbook/assets/WX20220303-164332@2x.png)